 Korean GP also likely to be axed in near future 30 July, 2013 Korean GP grid girl The Korean Grand Prix looks set to join India in being axed from the Formula 1 calendar, as Bernie Ecclestone trims the 2014 calendar to a maximum of 20 races.
 It has been reported that Austria, Russia and New Jersey are to be added to the current 19-race schedule.
 However, slated to be the second American race on the 2014 calendar, and punted as “set amid the Manhattan skyline”, New Jersey now appears unlikely.
 Mercedes chairman Niki Lauda said a few days ago that New Jersey “didn’t happen this year because of a lack of money”.
 “As far as I know,” the Formula 1 legend told Austrian broadcaster ORF, “it’s already gone from the calendar”.
 And amid reports that Ecclestone will drop the Indian Grand Prix over a tax issue, Germany’s Auto Motor und Sport claims thatthe other race unlikely to survive beyond 2013 is Korea.
 “Apparently,” said correspondent Tobias Gruner, “the organisers have run out of money”.
 “Ecclestone is well known for having little patience if his fees are not paid.”
 The AFP news agency also reports that Korea is in doubt, saying the organiser “has lost money since it first hosted Formula 1 in 2010, and local authorities are unwilling to cover losses”.
 Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.